FAQs – Frequently Asked Questions

 What washing facilities are available on the boats?

 All boats have hot running water, at least one shower and pump-out toilet.
-The toilets may need to be pumped out during your holiday which can be done at boatyards along the way, this is available at all boatyards, at Yacht Stations and some public mooring spots.
-A charge of approx. £10 per toilet is made for this facility.
+The toilets may need to be pumped out during your holiday which can be done at boatyards along the way for a charge of approx. £10 per toilet is made for this facility.
 The more you can use shore-based toilets the better!

 Do I need to bring bed linen or towels?